robjordan/gps-accuracy/findings.md

 concerned about.

-The Adafruit home-built device performs reasonably well, though a step down from the dedicated devices.
+The Adafruit home-built device performs reasonably well, though a step down from the dedicated devices (median 4.2m, 95% 10.4m).
 It's possible that the lack of Glonass satellite reception impacts accuracy, or it may be due to the longer intervals between trackpoints (5 seconds: a conscious decision to extend battery life).